annejungers/Challenge_wine_quality_deeplearning/README.md

 ## 4 steps to build a model in Keras

 + 1: Architecture = how many layers do you want?
 How many nodes in each layer?
-What activation function do you want to use in each layer?
+Which activation function do you want to use in each layer?
 + 2: Compile the model = specify the loss function, details about “how optimisation works
 + 3: Fit the model = cycle of back-propagation and optimization of model weights with your data
 + 4: Use your model to make predictions